Stellar is one of the most promising payment cryptocurrencies currently on the market. Forging numerous partnerships and building cutting edge tech.

 The Stellar network was created as a decentralized platform to enable fast and inexpensive asset transfers to anywhere in the world.

 The Stellar network can connect individuals, banks and payment systems to move currencies securely, reliably and rapidly for a fraction of the cost of traditional payment gateways and currency transfers.
-Stellar is looking to revolutionize international payments and remittances, making them safe, fast, easy and cheap for everyone in the world.
+Stellar is looking to revolutionise international payments and remittances, making them safer, faster, easier and cheaper for everyone around the world.
+In essence, Stellar aspires to be the borderless, limitless and most powerful remittance protocol in the world of traditional finance and in that of digital assets, as it makes it possible to create, send and trade representations of all forms of money and value, be it US dollars, Pesos, Euros, Bitcoin or pretty much anything.

 What makes Stellar Unique?